Mahak-Agrawal-304/DSA/Maze/README.md

 ## Algorithms
 Algorithms can be of two types:
-1. Uninformed Search:
+1. **Uninformed Search**:
-   A search strategy that uses no problem-specific knowledge For example, depth-first search and breadth-first search
+   A search strategy that uses no problem-specific knowledge.
+   For example, depth-first search and breadth-first search
-2. Informed Search:
+2. **Informed Search**:
-   A search strategy that uses problem-specific knowledge to find solutions more efficiently For example, greedy best-first search
+   A search strategy that uses problem-specific knowledge to find solutions more efficiently.
+   For example, greedy best-first search

 ### Depth-First Search